prateektrisect/Lab_assignments/R1/T1/README.md

 **Test Case 2**
 ```
 Input:
-{4,8,12}
+4 8 12

 Output:
--

 ```

 ## How to attempt?
-For the given task the solution is already provided.
-Refer the steps below to execute your second code.
+Refer the steps below to execute your code.
 For the given problem the system will provide user inputs directly.
 You don't need to write any code to take user input.